camunda/camunda-docs/docs/components/best-practices/operations/securing-camunda-c7.md

 The difficulty with **Single sign-on** (SSO) is that it always works a bit differently depending on your exact environment and SSO framework used.

 Therefore, Camunda only provides the hooks for plugging in the exact mechanism that fits your needs.
-The key part that you need to touch concerns the authentication filters of Camunda's web applications and the REST API (see illustration above).
+The key part that you need to touch concerns the authentication filters of Camunda's web applications and the REST API (refer to the illustration above).
 The idea is to exchange or modify the [AuthenticationFilter](https://docs.camunda.org/manual/latest/reference/javadoc/?org/camunda/bpm/webapp/impl/security/auth/AuthenticationFilter.html) defined inside the `WEB-INF/web.xml` file of Camunda's web applications (or the REST API) and hook in your custom SSO provider.
 That means that your filter implementation circumvents the redirect to Camunda's login page by telling Camunda directly who is currently logged in.

 From Camunda 7.9 on, it is much easier to implement SSO by making use of the [ContainerBasedAuthenticationFilter](https://docs.camunda.org/manual/latest/reference/javadoc/?org/camunda/bpm/webapp/impl/security/auth/ContainerBasedAuthenticationFilter.html).
 This means that you do not need to replace the existing **AuthenticationFilter** by a custom one anymore, but you only need to add the **ContainerBasedAuthenticationFilter** that ships with the product and implement a custom **AuthenticationProvider** if required.